 We do not generally take controlling equity positions in our portfolio companies.
 To the extent that we do not hold a controlling equity interest in a portfolio company, we are subject to the risk that a portfolio company may make business decisions with which we disagree, and the stockholders and management of a portfolio company may take risks or otherwise act in ways that are adverse to our interests.
-Due to the lack of liquidity for the debt and equity investments that we typically hold in our portfolio company, and may therefore suffer a decrease in the value of our investments.
+Due to the lack of liquidity for the debt and equity investments that we typically hold in our portfolio companies, we may not be able to dispose of our investments in the event we disagree with the actions of a portfolio company, and may therefore suffer a decrease in the value of our investments.